 — By the RA: the RA is responsible for implementing any corrective measure that are within its area of responsibility, which would include the Registration Services and the provisions described in the RAA.

-— By the committee: the committee is responsible for recommending possible corrective measures such as: revising the RA Standard, providing advice and guidance to the RA, carrying out audits or recommending the termination of the RAA to the office of the CEO in severe cases.
+— By the committee: the committee is responsible for recommending possible corrective measures such as: revising the RA Standard, providing advice and guidance to the RA, carrying out audits or recommending the termination of the RAA to the Office of the CEO in severe cases.

-— By the office of the CEO: the corrective measures that fall within the responsibility of the office of the CEO (e.g. updating or overseeing the RAA) will be coordinated by the TPM or TO.
+— By the Office of the CEO: the corrective measures that fall within the responsibility of the Office of the CEO (e.g. updating or overseeing the RAA) will be coordinated by the TPM or TO.
 The TPM or the TO may also recommend corrective measures.

 — Maintenance of records: The committee shall maintain and archive all key communications and documentation (e.g. correspondence between the RA and the committee regarding complaints) until at least five years after either termination of the RAA or withdrawal of the RA Standard.
 The committee secretariat is responsible for ensuring that these are maintained in a separate folder on e-committees.